White-plumed antbird: Taxonomy

 The first formal description of the white-plumed antbird was by the Swedish naturalist Carl Linnaeus in 1766 in the twelfth edition of his Systema Naturae.
 He introduced the binomial name Pipra albifrons.

-There are three subspecies of the white-plumed antbird: Pithys alifrons ssp. albifrons, P. albifrons ssp. peruvianus and P. albifrons brevibarba.
-It is most closely related to the white-masked antbird (P. castaneus).
-The most closely related genus is Phaenostictus, the members of which they may resemble from a distance.
-The genera may be distinguished by smaller length and weight, shorter tails and louder songs in Pithys spp. than Phaenostictus spp.
+The white-plumed antbird has two subspecies, the nominate P. a. albifrons (Linnaeus, 1766) and P. a. peruvianus (Taczanowski, 1884).
+Some taxonomists have separated a third subspecies, P. a. brevibarba, from peruvianus but this treatment has found little acceptance.
+It shares genus Pithys with the white-masked antbird (P. castaneus).
+Pithys and Phaenostictus are sister genera, and the two may be distinguished by smaller length and weight, shorter tails, and louder songs in Pithys than Phaenostictus.